bluesky/bluesky/doc/source/tutorial.rst

     RE(list_scan(dets, motor, points))

-For a complete list of scan variations see :doc:`plans`.
+For a complete list of scan variations and other plans, see :doc:`plans`.

 Scan Multiple Motors Together
 -----------------------------